 Our BSN admission requirements may or may not meet your enlisted commissioning program criteria.
 The following are things to keep in mind:

 - All students enrolling in our BSN program are required to have 2 years of prerequisite work completed beforehand, and will spend only 2 years enrolled in the nursing program.
 While prerequisite courses do not have to be finished as of the application deadline, they must all be completed prior to the start of the program in Autumn Quarter.

 - Applications are accepted beginning in August prior to the January 15 deadline, and applicants are notified of acceptance to the program early in April.
 No applicant can be guaranteed admission before this time.

 Prospective Enlisted Commissioning Program applicants generally need to know much earlier than April if they are competitive for our BSN program.
 While we cannot guarantee admission to the program before then, we are happy to look at qualifications of an enlisted commissioning program participant and write a letter saying whether or not the individual meets the criteria for admissions.
 In order to have your qualifications reviewed and to receive a letter from the University of Washington School of Nursing, you should do the following:

 - Carefully read the posted BSN degree program information and to listen to the online BSN information session.

-- Prepare a resume as outlined in the BSN application instructions.
+- Prepare application materials as outlined on the BSN How to Apply page

 Student and Academic Services, School of Nursing